Arthelon/robojackets-apiary-slack-bot/README.md

 ## Queries

-Here are the list of queries you can perform by DMing or mentioning the bot in a channel:
+Here is a list of queries you can perform by DMing or mentioning the bot in a channel:

 -   did _*USER*_ pay dues this semester
 -   what shirt size is _*USER*_